FishAndWasabi/YOLO-MS/README.md

 </div>

+<b> The latest version presented in the PAMI will be released ASAP! </b>

 This repository contains the official implementation of the following paper:

 > **YOLO-MS: Rethinking Multi-Scale Representation Learning for Real-Time Object Detection**<br/>